career advisor

-A career advisor listens to a customer’s career aspirations and advises them on the education and experience needed to attain that career.
-If a customer doesn’t know what career they are interested in, the advisor may give the person a career interest test or career aptitude test to help with the discovery process.
-These advisors often work for colleges and workforce centers.
+A career advisor listens to a customer’s career aspirations and advises them on the education and experience needed.
+For example, if a customer doesn’t know what career they are interested in, the advisor will help them in their discovery.
+Watch a video to learn what a career advisor does.

 How to Become a Career Advisor